- 1810 Hinman Avenue, #205

 Robert Launay is a social/cultural anthropologist trained in the United States, England, and France.
 He has conducted extensive field work in West Africa (specifically in Côte d’Ivoire) with Muslim minorities historically specializing in trade.
 His first book, Traders without Trade (Cambridge University Press), focused on how this minority was able to adapt to its loss over its former trade monopoly.
 His second book, Beyond the Stream: Islam and Society in a West African Town (University of California Press), which won the Amaury Talbot Prize for best African ethnography in England in 1992, dealt specifically with religious change and controversy.
-Nowadays, with Côte d’Ivoire divided into two hostile camps under an uneasy truce, he works extensively with applicants from the country seeking political asylum in the United States.
-He envisages future field work on francophone African immigrants, especially from Côte d’Ivoire, to the U.S.
+He has recently edited a volume on Islamic Education in Africa: Writing Boards and Blackboards (Indiana University Press, in press).

 After years of teaching the history of anthropology to undergraduates and graduates alike in the department, he has begun research on the history of the discipline, publishing several articles on the history of ethnography in Africa (particularly in French) and, more extensively, on the ‘prehistory’ of the field.
 He is currently working on a book manuscript, Savages, Despots, and Romans: The Urge to Compare and the Origins of Anthropology, tracing the ways in which “modern Europeans” came to define themselves with reference to non-moderns (ancient Greeks and Romans in particular) and non-Europeans from the fourteenth to the eighteenth centuries.
 He has edited an anthology of early sources in anthropology, Foundations of Anthropological Theory: From classical antiquity to the eighteenth century (Wiley/Blackwell 2010)

 Recent courses taught